L Plates – A Learner Drivers Guide

 Buying L plates

-L plates tend to fall off in harsh wind or when you reach high speeds in your vehicle.
+L plates often fall off when they become aged and whilst traveling at speed.
 There are generally 3 different types of L plates you can buy:

 - Magnetic strips at the top and bottom